sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 ### Features

+Creating objects ia a core functionality of a library.
+It uses reflection to instantiate classes, for no argument constructors it uses build-in Java mechanism, for other types of classes it uses other library called `Objensis` - this library wraps easy use in situations when e.g. class has required arguments.
 There are a lot of ways to create objects using this library, this section will be provided some features, that might be useful in any project.